The Sweet Spots of Virgin Australia’s Velocity Frequent Flyer Program The Sweet Spots of Virgin Australia’s Velocity Frequent Flyer Program

 Earning Velocity Points

 Outside of flying Virgin Australia or crediting partner flights to Virgin Australia's Velocity Frequent Flyer program, there are a few key ways to earn Velocity points.
-You can buy Virgin Velocity points outright (sometimes with a bonus), but there's a quirk to this process.
+You can buy Virgin Velocity points outright (sometimes with a bonus), but there's an annoying quirk — you can't buy points if you don't have any points history with the program.

 Additionally, you can transfer to Virgin Velocity or Virgin Red via a short list of transfer partners: